PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Methodology

 We define a feature’s {\it importance} as the amount the residual increases if we set that feature to zero, while holding the other features fixed.\footnote{ Note that the least important feature is not necessarily the feature, $c_k$, that would give the smallest residual if we re-solve the least-squares problem subject to the constraint $x_k = 0$.
 We do, however, expect these two features to be the same in most cases.
-We discuss this point further in section \ref{sub_sub_sec:Sparse_Discuss}.} Mathematically, the $k$th feature's importance is $R(c - c_ke_k) - R(c)$.
-In the discussion section, we show that because the columns of $L'(U)$ have unit $L^2$ norm, the least important feature in $c$ is the one whose corresponding component of $c'$ has the smallest magnitude.
-This critical result is why we normalize $L(U)$.
+We discuss this point further in section \ref{sub_sub_sec:Sparse_Discuss}.} Mathematically, the $k$th feature's importance is

+In the discussion section, we show that because the columns of $\tilde{L}(U)$ have unit $L^2$ norm, the least important feature in $c$ is the one whose corresponding component of $c'$ has the smallest magnitude. {Normalizing the columns of $L(U)$ also normalizes the library terms according to their magnitude within the problem domain.
+For example, the library terms $U$ and $U^5$ will, in many cases, have very different magnitudes.
+If the magnitude of one term is significantly larger than the others, then the least-squares solution to equation} \ref{eq:LeastSquares} {may be very sensitive to the component of $c$ corresponding to that term.
+Normalizing eliminates this risk.}

 $~$